 Make It Impactful: Premiere Pro Video Tips

-For our third Make It Impactful tutorial and contest, we’re focusing on Adobe Premiere Pro CC—specifically, Premiere Pro’s Essential Graphics panel, one way to add text to video.
+For our third Make It Impactful tutorial and contest, we focused on Adobe Premiere Pro CC—specifically, Premiere Pro’s Essential Graphics panel, one way to add text to video.
 The Graphics panel lets you add text effects that you can adjust and rearrange with tools that work similarly to common features in other Adobe Creative Cloud apps.
 You can use these tools (and others in Premiere Pro) to give even simple videos more impact.
 Check out our tutorial below; then see how two popular YouTubers—Jouelzy of #SmartBrownGirl and Rachel Nguyen of “That's Chic”—used text to add impact to their videos.
-Next, try these tips on a project of your own.
-You may win a one-year Adobe Creative Cloud subscription, a $1,000 Visa gift card, and a one-hour mentoring session with Jouelzy or Rachel.
-(This is the third of four Make It Impactful contests we’re running in the summer and fall of 2017.
-One of the four winners will be randomly selected to win our grand prize: a trip to Adobe MAX in Las Vegas!)
+(We invited Create readers to follow the tutorial and share their creations, for a chance to win a one-year Adobe Creative Cloud subscription, a $1,000 Visa gift card, and a one-hour mentoring session with Jouelzy or Rachel.
+The contest period has now ended.)

 2. Record a video—between 15 seconds and 5 minutes in length—answering the question “How do you make an impact?”
 Please use only video that you have recorded yourself or that you have the legal right to use, and if your video features other people, make sure you have their consent to appear in your video.
 If you use music in your video, please use only royalty-free music or music that you have the legal right to use.